tmjns/Nasch-Bot/README.md

 # Nasch-Bot

 The Nasch-Bot writes (and deletes) the latest image of the daily changing dish from 'https://cafenasch.de/#mittagstisch' into a predefined Slack channel.
-This project is a approach of using Slack and especially custom Slack app integrations to receive information from the web without actively searching for them.
+This project is an approach of using Slack and especially custom Slack app integrations to receive information from the web without actively searching for them.

 ### How to install:
 Run ```npm install``` to install all project dependencies into your local 'node_modules' folder.
 Don't forget to edit the '.env' file.